• Free Standard Delivery Over £45

 • Can a pharmacist diagnose oral thrush in the UK?

-• Can oral thrush be cured permanently?
+• Can oral thrush be cured?

 • How long does oral thrush last?/How long does oral thrush treatment take?